 The resulting virtual spaces are porous and partial.
 They reference the unreliability and fragility of dreams, memory and technology.
 They are testament to the impossibility of reconstructing either memory or physical space in a ‘complete’ way.

-The artists showing work in Dreamspace are Morehshin Allahyari, Nadav Assor, Mark Dorf, Adam Hurwitz, Coralina Meyer, Jonathan Monaghan, Brenna Murphy, Nicholas O'Brien, Alexander Porter, Pussykrew, Snow Yunxue Fu, Yefeng Wang and Giselle Zatonyl.
+The artists showing work in Dreamspace are Nadav Assor, Mark Dorf, Adam Hurwitz, Coralina Rodriguez Meyer, Jonathan Monaghan, Nicholas O'Brien, Snow Yunxue, Yefeng Wang, Brenna Murphy (from MSHR), Morehshin Allahyari, Alexander Porter, Pussykrew and Giselle Zatonyl.

 Alongside the exhibition, a selection of works by participating artists will be launched in December as digital editions on Sedition as part of the Dreamspace collection.